iMissile/Self.Writing/Analysts/R_tools_and_links.md

 - [knitr](http://yihui.name/knitr/).
 Elegant, flexible and fast dynamic report generation with R.
 - [Leaflet](https://rstudio.github.io/leaflet/) is one of the most popular open-source JavaScript libraries for interactive maps.
 It’s used by websites ranging from The New York Times and The Washington Post to GitHub and Flickr, as well as GIS specialists like OpenStreetMap, Mapbox, and CartoDB.
 - [mapView](http://environmentalinformatics-marburg.github.io/web-presentations/20150723_mapView.html): basic interactive viewing of spatial data in R
+- [geomorph](http://www.geomorph.net/).
+Geomorph is a software package for performing all stages of geometric morphometric shape analysis of landmark points and curves in 2-and-3-dimensions as well as 3D surfaces in the R statistical computing environment.
+This blog is dedicated to document geomorph related updates, current problems, their proposed solutions, and new ideas.

 ## Time Series & forecasting